The Ruby on Rails framework is now two years old!

 16 comments Latest by Kris Khaira Wed, 19 Apr 2006 05:52:53 GMT

-As luck would have it… half way through my first day here… I start to feel ill. :-/ I’m taking a short break from the conference to catch up on a little rest that was passed up in favor of hanging out with some great people last night.
-About twenty of us went out last night and of that twenty… ten were speakers!
-I posted a few pictures on Flickr last nightl
+We’re half-way through the first day and as luck would have it, I’m starting to feel ill.
+Am taking a short break from the conference to catch up on some rest after opting to hang out with some great people last night.
+About twenty of us went out last night, which ten were speakers.
+There are a few photos up on Flickr.

-This morning started with DHH giving a hour and a half talk about the next step with Rails… which went rather well and I’m excited to hear that they’re going to clean up some of the extra baggage in Rails Core and push stuff to plugins.
-Goodbye… Pagination and Web Services!
+This morning started with DHH giving a 90-minute keynote about the what Rails Core will be focusing on.
+It went well and I’m excited to hear that they’re going to break out some pieces into plugins.
+Goodbye, Pagination and Web Services!

-He also had some kind words for people who don’t get the Rails way of doing things…
+David also had some kind words for people who don’t get and/or appreciate the Rails way of doing things…

-Joe O’Brien followed him with a talk about SOA and Rails.
+Joe O’Brien followed him with a talk about Service-Oriented Architecture with Rails.

-I’m going to catch up on some rest, work on a few slides and head back to the conference shortly. :-)
+I’m going to catch up on some rest, work on my few slides and head back to the conference shortly. :-)

 Check out the lastest pics on flickr from Canada on Rails.